ChristianHorner/project2-chorner/README.md

   without breaking the core functionality.

 What I Would Improve
-- Text Overlap: Although attempted during the project, I was unable to find a solution to overlapping text when clicking in quick succession repedeatly.
+- Text Overlap: Although attempted during the project, I was unable to find a solution to overlapping text when clicking in quick succession repeadeatly.
 If given more time, I would implement a check to ensure that long lines of text don't begin until the previous is finished to prevent overlap.
 - Dialogue Skipping: I would add logic that allows the player to click a second time to "finish" the typewriter effect instantly if they are a fast reader.
 - Data Structure: Currently, the sprites and dialogue are in two separate arrays; I would improve this by combining them into one somehow, with each line of text being